The Iceland Car Rental Travel Blog

 What To Pack For Shoulder Seasons In Iceland?

-September is an incredibly popular time to visit, with tourists able to see the best of both: Mild temperatures and the chance to see the Northern Lights!
-If you’re visiting during a transition month in Iceland, you might be stuck on what to wear during your trip.
+September is one of the most popular months for shoulder season travel, with tourists able to see the best of both: Mild temperatures and the chance to spot the Northern Lights!
+If you’re visiting during a transition month like this, it can be tricky to know what to wear.
 Remember that the weather is entirely changeable, so your best bet is to constantly check the forecast before and during your holiday.
 Here are a few key things to remember for visiting in September:

 • Thin Layers: Thin layers are the best way to ensure you remain at a comfortable temperature in all conditions.